Greginkansas/-openhab-openhab1wiki/MiOS-Binding.md

     mios:houseUpstairs.host=ha-upstairs.myhouse.example.com
     mios:houseDownstairs.host=ha-downstairs.myhouse.example.com

-:warning: The MiOS Unit name is case-sensitive, and may only contain AlphaNumeric characters.
+🔦 The MiOS Unit name is case-sensitive, and may only contain AlphaNumeric characters.
 The leading character must be an [ASCII] alpha.

 [Back to Table of Contents](MiOS-Binding#configuration)